grokify/go-nist-sp-800-53/docsrc/rev5/moderate_uplift/cp.md

 ### CP-7: Alternate Processing Site

-Establish an alternate processing site, including necessary agreements to permit the transfer and resumption of {{ insert: param, cp-07_odp.01 }} for essential mission and business functions within {{ insert: param, cp-07_odp.02 }} when the primary processing capabilities are unavailable;
+Establish an alternate processing site, including necessary agreements to permit the transfer and resumption of system operations for essential mission and business functions are defined; for essential mission and business functions within time period consistent with recovery time and recovery point objectives is defined; when the primary processing capabilities are unavailable;

 Make available at the alternate processing site, the equipment and supplies required to transfer and resume operations or put contracts in place to support delivery to the site within the organization-defined time period for transfer and resumption; and